-I found out that my list was very myopic and as such I would turn down guys because they didn’t match my list (without even being courteous enough to get to know them) and i thought nothing of it because to me I had asked God for something and was holding out by faith.
+I found out that my list made me very rigid and as such I would turn down guys because they didn’t fit my list (without even being courteous enough to get to know them) and I thought nothing of it because to me I had asked God for something and was holding out by faith.
 So within the first five minutes of meeting a guy, I would do a mental cross-check against my list and if they lacked in anyway, – say he was 5′ 10″ – my guards were up straightaway – I wasn’t interested in knowing him or spending anymore of my time with him.
-The list also meant there was a time all I was doing was keeping an eye out for ‘any man’ that fitted the bill – especially the physical criteria – I wasn’t even checking for character or connection, after all I had done the hard work on producing a list.
+The list also meant there was a time all I was doing was keeping an eye out for ‘any man’ that fitted the bill – especially the physical criteria, after all I had done the hard work on producing a list.
 I had filtered my wheat from the chaff.

 Albert Einstein defined insanity as doing the same thing over and over again and expecting a different result.
 So I went back to God to find out if he got my list in the post – I was happy to resend it if He didn’t.
 Then it dawned on me, my list was an imposition on God.
 I was trying to box Him in a corner and have my way.
-It turns out my list was pretty much a mould that I had made and I was basically asking God to fill that mould with ‘human juice’ – Thank God I am not God, imagine the kind of world we would live in where everyone is 6’2″ – as per what I considered ideal in a man.
+It turns out my list was pretty much a mould that I had made and I was basically asking God to fill that mould with ‘human juice’.

 With the list I was closing my mind to a world of possibilities because I had a formula for what I thought was my ideal man but the truth is in life there are many things we don’t know we like or do not like because we have no experience of them.
 Same with relationships, you may think you wouldn’t like a certain type of person because you have never had an experience with their type.
 But that is myopic – short-sightedness with cataracts even.